madcreeper7611/MadCreepers-Balance/README.md

 - All-Star Zombie now has 1800 health instead of 1100 and has a walk speed of 0.24 instead of 0.16.
 - Zombonis now have 2000 health instead of 1100.
 - Bobsled team now has 400 health instead of 390.
-- All gargantuars now have 5600 health (besides for the Jurassic Marsh one which now has 6400 health) and are also immune to knockback from Primal Peashooter and Scaredy-shroom.
+- All gargantuars now have 6000 health (besides for the Jurassic Marsh one which now has 7200 health, as well as the Kongfu Bronzes, with Bronze of Toughness having 9500 health, and Bronze of Hook and Bronze of Qigong having 8000 health) and are also immune to knockback from Primal Peashooter and Scaredy-shroom.
 - Treasure Yeti now has 1500 health instead of 700.
 - Both Ancient Egypt Zombosses now spawn Camel Zombies on the 2nd stage.
 - Both Pirate Seas Zombosses now spawn Imp Cannons on the last stage and now spawn seagull zombies on the 1st stage with the expansion one spawning pelican zombies as well.